 A Warning about Compulsory Liquidation

-Even if you pay off a debt owed in full before the final Court winding up hearing, another creditor that you are owed money to can step into the original creditor’s shoes and continue the hearing.
+Even if you pay off a debt owed in full before the final Court winding up hearing, another creditor that you owe money to can step into the original creditor’s shoes and continue the hearing.

-Also once a winding up potion has been issued it will be advertised in the London Gazette.
+Also, once a winding up petition has been issued it will be advertised in the London Gazette.
 Once the bank see this they will freeze your bank account before the hearing date making it impossible to trade.

 How Can You Prevent Compulsory Liquidation